julkue/mark.js/ISSUE_TEMPLATE.md

 ### Steps to reproduce

 Describe how to reproduce the issue.
 Provide a [fiddle](https://jsfiddle.net) if possible.
-You can also fork an [existing fiddle](https://github.com/julmot/jquery.mark#4-usage-examples).
 __Note: Please do not provide a full website as example!__

 ### Environment

 - Browser name and version
-- jquery.mark version
+- mark.js version